devopsengineerDan/Daniel_project/Backup.md

 RAM 9096
 STORAGE 200.00GB
 Select iso from Storage on Right-Bottom Menu

+👉 KALI VIRTUALBOX INSTALLATION

+Go to preferences, select kali virtualbox file and select the configuration options.
+Then proceed with installation.

+👉 METASPLOITABLE INSTALLATION

+Follow the usual virtual hardisk installation.
+But don't create a new virtual hardisk, use an already existing virtual hardisk.

 -------------------------------------------------------------------

 LINUX OR WINDOWS Depending on Guest or Host

-*VIRTUALBOX GUEST ADDITIONS ISO + Install	http://download.virtualbox.org/virtualbox/5.0.24/VBoxGuestAdditions_5.0.24.iso ADDING GUEST EDITION ISO TO ENLARGE THE SCREEN + OTHER FEATURES TERMINAL OPTION
+🧨 VIRTUALBOX GUEST ADDITIONS ISO + Install	http://download.virtualbox.org/virtualbox/5.0.24/VBoxGuestAdditions_5.0.24.iso
+ADDING GUEST EDITION ISO TO ENLARGE THE SCREEN + OTHER FEATURES TERMINAL OPTION
 # su